pkoch/cv/README.md

 **Kept my hands dirty** about 33% of the time.
 Designed and oversaw the implementation of a cross-microservice data system that **empowered everyone to build custom real-time reports** while safeguarding user data by enforcing column-level sensitivity labeling.
 Implemented both backend and frontend features.
 Regularly **advised on infrastructure** issues.
 Automated recurring engineering problems that didn’t fit in the roadmap (reports for vendors and partners, palliative measures, etc).

-**Acted as interimn Cheif Security Officer**.
+**Acted as interim Chief Security Officer**.
 Kept security standards well balanced, kept known threats catalogued, coordinated with other financial institutions, aligned incident response procedures with vendors.
 Implemented a cold storage system for crypto-asset stewardship.

 Part of executive management.
 Used my position to **reach out to unengaged or distressed employees in distant parts of the company** to offer emotional support and mentoring.
 Finding myself less participative, I stepped down to encourage a more focused executive team.